Nisar says has nothing to do with Panama JIT

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former minister for interior Chaudhry Nisar Ali Khan said on Wednesday that he had nothing to do with the formation of the Joint Investigation Team (JIT) in the Panama Leaks case.
+ISLAMABAD: Former minister for interior Chaudhary Nisar Ali Khan said on Wednesday that he had nothing to do with formation of Joint Investigation Team (JIT) in the Panama leaks case.

-“I was not consulted and there was no meddling from my side in the making of JIT.
-Not any government official or any ministry was involved in the structuring of JIT,” Nisar added.

-ISLAMABAD: Former minister for interior Chaudhry Nisar Ali Khan said on Wednesday that he had nothing to do with the formation of the Joint Investigation Team (JIT) in the Panama Leaks case.
+ISLAMABAD: Former minister for interior Chaudhary Nisar Ali Khan said on Wednesday that he had nothing to do with formation of Joint Investigation Team (JIT) in the Panama leaks case.

 Comments